srivatsa17/codebot/README.md

 * Download axios and slackbots in the local directory `npm i axios slackbots`
 * Inside the index.js file, add your bot token.
 * Run the code using the command `npm start` inside the local directory.
-* In the slack workspace, type `@Codebot problem` which generates a problem in random.
+* In the slack workspace, create a channel with the name `codebot_channel`
+* Type `@Codebot problem` which generates a problem of codeforces to be solved.

 Note - local directory: `slack_codebot`